Mr. Self Destruct: Music and lyrics

 "Mr. Self Destruct" immediately foreshadows the aesthetic and tone of the rest of the album; the opening of the song features a sample from the George Lucas-directed THX 1138 of a man being beaten by a prison guard while flanked inside a jail, cutting immediately to Reznor's aggressive voice delivering the verses and choruses.
 These parts have a tempo of 200 BPM (like "Big Man with a Gun").
 Reznor's casual vocal delivery contrasting with the cacophonous sounds around it.

 The only section of the song to feature bass is the bridge, with Reznor's vocal providing the build.
 The remaining verse and chorus follow, concluding with pink noise gradually dominating the mix, before a three-second guitar loop, performed by Belew, is introduced; after repeating about fifteen times, the loop abruptly ends as the next track, "Piggy", begins.
 The song is based on a D pentatonic scale.

 The lyrics of the song introduce the antagonist of The Downward Spiral; who ominously calls himself "the voice inside your head."
 He represents the urges of sexuality, powers of addiction, and inescapable feelings of guilt and fear.
 He appears to be violent, even sociopathic, at certain points ("I am the bullet in the gun"), but also claims to represent the purposes of religion, and the ultimate, unattainable goal of all human desire.

-The lyrics employ consistent repetition; with every line in the verses taking the form "I am the ... and I control you."
+The lyrics employ consistent repetition; with all but one line in the verses taking the form "I am... and I control you."
 The chorus maintains the first-person voice as well, creating an aggressive, intimate, almost confessional tone which Reznor sustains throughout the record.